 Having your own tow chains betters your chances of getting pulled out.
 The tow truck operator should have what they need, but every situation is unique.
 Your vehicle and RV could be further down in the ditch than what they’re prepared for or other X-factors.

 The point is, when you’re winter camping, there’s no such thing as being over-prepared.
 Having jumper cables can mean the difference in spending your trip stuck on the side of the road, or getting to your destination.

 Keep an Emergency Roadside Kit Onboard

-The best emergency roadside kits have orange reflective triangles, road flares, and other components is the best way of flagging someone down to help you.
+The best emergency roadside kits have orange reflective triangles, road flares, and other components that are the best way to flag someone down to help you.
 It’s also required by law.
 Did you know that some people have received a violation ticket since they didn’t have the proper road hazards up while they were stuck?

 The road hazard equipment not only signals people that you’re in distress, but it also creates a safety barrier for you and others helping you to walk around.
 If your problem is fixable on location, the repair specialist needs room to work safely.